 I know I keep promising to post more savoury recipes, but bear with me on this one, because its totally worth a bit more sweetness, plus I’ve got an om nom nom-worthy cheesy slice recipe up my sleeve (aka already photographed) to share with you soon.

-Now, you know when you get ice cream from the supermarket and its honestly a bit disappointing?
-There isn’t much death of flavour and it tastes like either cheap vanilla flavouring or sickly chocolate flavour syrup…well let me introduce you to this recipe which will knock the socks right off your taste buds.
+Now, you know when you get ice cream from the supermarket and it’s honestly a bit disappointing?
+There isn’t much depth of flavour and it tastes like either cheap vanilla flavouring or sickly chocolate flavour syrup…well, let me introduce you to this recipe which will knock the socks right off your taste buds.
 It’s super easy to make, calls for only a few ingredients, and is rewardingly decadent proving you splash out on really good quality dark chocolate.